 The best career paths for ISFJs are the ones tailored to their strengths.
 As personality types with Introversion, Sensing, Feeling, and Judging preferences, these people are committed, hardworking, supportive of others, patient, and extremely reliable (the most obvious ISFJ strengths).

-In summary, The Defender in the Myers-Briggs type indicator can be the ideal employee in positions that require cool-minded people who can keep their calm and stick to the plan, even in an emergency or high-pressure scenario.
+In summary, The Defender can be the ideal employee in positions that require cool-minded people who can keep their calm and stick to the plan, even in an emergency or high-pressure scenario.

 However, ISFJs don’t thrive in just any work environment.
 They need structure and an explicit authority figure who can provide them with clear explanations on the steps to follow.
 Furthermore, an ISFJ person doesn’t (usually) enjoy the spotlight.
 They would rather work behind the scenes and enjoy the boost of happiness they receive from being useful to others.